 Our manners and respect for each of our colleague will ensure that we are also adopting what is known as Organizational collaboration which is as explained by Michelle A Miller, “a rich interplay of feedback loops, communication, conversation, participatory decision-making, co-creation, idea sharing and information exchange across boundaries”.
 All this combined helps us to achieve our objectives.

 2. Make Meetings Productive and Valuable

-Remember that a meeting that needs no action is not necessary and organizing it is only wasting of a time.
-So ensure that meeting generates some value and respond from the people.
+Remember that a meeting that needs no action is not necessary and organizing it is only wasting of time.
+To ensure that meeting generates some value and response from the people.
 If you have set up the agenda of a meeting with a clear objective then you can also easily confine the meeting within that time frame.

 Show your gratitude to the attendees for their time and the contribution they have made, mail them all the written record that was discussed, and also, if possible, get the attendees feedback.
 Avoid taking or picking calls during meetings as it is quite disturbing and can distract the speaker and others.

 3. Give Prompt Reply and be Quick in Communication